-There is widespread consensus that President Obama’s signature health care law is broken and changes must be made to protect the American people from its negative impacts.
+There is widespread consensus that the Affordable Care Act (ACA) is broken, and changes must be made to protect the American people from its negative impacts.
 Not only is the government takeover of health care harming the people it was designed to help, but it has also severely damaged our entire health care market.
-It has not delivered on the promises President Obama made; instead we have seen higher premiums, skyrocketing deductibles, and fewer choices that have put our health care system on an unsustainable course to failure.
+It has not delivered on the promises made by the previous administration; instead we have seen higher premiums, skyrocketing deductibles, and fewer choices that have put our health care system on an unsustainable course to failure.
 While many have purchased insurance through the health exchanges, this coverage does not truly equal care.
 Americans deserve a better way that makes health care less expensive and more affordable for all Americans.

 For more information concerning work and views related to Health, please contact our office.

 More on Health

 WASHINGTON, D.C. – Today, Congressman John Rutherford (FL-04) applauds the House passage of H.R.
 748, the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 This bipartisan legislation is the third economic assistance package approved by Congress to maintain stability and fight the COVID-19 pandemic.

 WASHINGTON, D.C. – Today, U.S. Representatives John Rutherford (FL-04), Derek Kilmer (WA-06), and Jaime Herrera Beutler (WA-03) introduced H.R.
 6207, the Coronavirus Worker Relief Act.

 WASHINGTON, D.C. – Today, the House of Representatives voted to approve H.R.
 6, the SUPPORT for Patients and Communities Act, a House-Senate package of bills to combat the opioid crisis.
 This measure supports ongoing efforts to bolster treatment and recovery, enhance preventative measures, and give law enforcement the tools needed to get drugs off the street.